Superboy-Prime: Legion of 3 Worlds

-Shortly after the events of Geoff Johns' Superman and the Legion of Super-Heroes storyline, the Time Trapper finds Superboy-Prime lost in time.
+Shortly after the events of Superman and the Legion of Super-Heroes, the Time Trapper finds Superboy-Prime lost in time.
 He decides to use him to destroy the Legion and sends him to the 31st century, where he crashes in a farm outside of Smallville.

 He appears much younger than he did when he was last seen in Countdown to Final Crisis, having used up the power he had absorbed from the dying Guardian.
 He encounters the elderly couple who own the farm, and they refer to him as Superboy, which enrages him.
-After being shot, he kills the farming couple, makes his way into Smallville, and visits the Superman Museum, where he discovers that he is regarded as merely a footnote in Superman's history, and ultimately has no impact on history.
+After being shot, he kills the farming couple, makes his way into Smallville, and visits the Superman Museum, where he discovers that he is regarded as merely a footnote in Superman's history.
 This sends him into a tantrum, in which he wrecks the museum and kills security guards and police officers.
-In the middle of his tantrum, the museum tour guide (a holographic recreation of Jimmy Olsen) tells Prime of the Legion of Super-Villains.
+In the middle of his tantrum, the museum tour guide (a holographic recreation of Jimmy Olsen) tells Prime of the Legion of Super-Villains (LSV).

 He learns that the evil Legion followed a code of evil, inspired by a dark being whose "name was never spoken".
-Prime, resolved to be a villain with more of an impact than any other enemy of Superman, sets out for the prison planet of Takron-Galtos, and frees Lightning Lord, Saturn Queen, and Cosmic King.
+Prime, resolved to be a villain with more of an impact than any other enemy of Superman, frees LSV members Lightning Lord, Saturn Queen, and Cosmic King from the prison Takron-Galtos.
 Unlike most denizens of the 31st century, they all recognize Prime and seem overjoyed to see him.
-The dialogue seems to imply that Prime was the dark being whose example the villains follow.
+It is implied that Prime is the dark being whose example the villains follow.

 After freeing the prisoners, Prime burns a huge S shield into the prison planet, determined to turn the shield from a symbol of hope into a symbol of terror.
 Learning of the prison break, the Legion of Super-Heroes call Superman from the 21st century.
 Superman, and the historical records, implies that no one from New Earth is aware of what happened to Prime after the Sinestro Corps War.
 Superman and Brainiac 5 decide to bring in two other versions of the Legion to combat Prime and the new Legion of Super-Villains, with Superman convinced the only way to neutralize the threat of Prime is to redeem him.

-Superboy-Prime led his Legion of Super-Villains to Sorcerer's World, where he recruits Mordru and kills Rond Vidar (the last Green Lantern) before heading to Earth.
+Meanwhile, Superboy-Prime leads the Legion of Super-Villains to Zerox, where he recruits Mordru and kills Rond Vidar (the last Green Lantern) before heading to Earth.